yurirodnov/Save-the-kitten/README.md

 # Save-the-kitten
-Use your typing skills to safe little kitten🐱
+Game: use your typing skills to safe little kitten🐱